kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - Source maps are usually large; they could be several hundreds of KBs even after compression.
 - We may not want to share the original source code of our application with the users.

-Webpack has `devtool` option that controls if and how source maps are generated.
-- Omit the `devtool` option - No SourceMap is emitted.
-- `source-map` - A full SourceMap is emitted as a separate file.
-It adds a reference comment to the bundle so development tools know where to find it.
-- `hidden-source-map` - Same as `source-map`, but doesn't add a reference comment to the bundle.
-Useful if you only want SourceMaps to map error stack traces from error reports, but don't want to expose your SourceMap for the browser development tools.
-- `eval-source-map` - Each module is executed with `eval()` and a SourceMap is added as a DataUrl to the `eval()`.
-Initially it is slow, but it provides fast rebuild speed.
-It is recommended for development builds.

 [source-map-explorer](https://github.com/danvk/source-map-explorer) can be used to analyze and debug space usage through source maps.
 It shows you a treemap visualization to help you debug where all the code is coming from.
 Note that use your production builds to inspect bundle size with `source-map-explorer` to ensure you’re previewing optimized code.

 ```sh